vachagancode/ShakespeareGenerator/README.md

 If you want to see how this works first you need to install all the requirements, but I was making this in my global enviornment so I do not have a requirements.txt file to provide.
 Sorry guys...

-If you just want to try it out just download the following file - "dist/run.pkg"